Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Introduction

-Since the discovery of fractional quantum Hall (FQH) effect \cite{TSG8259, L8395}, topological order became a fundamental concept in condensed matter \cite{W8987, WN9077, W9039}.
-In contrast to usual long-range orders characterized by spontaneous symmetry breaking according to Landau's paradigm, topological orders are characterized by the topological degeneracy of ground states on a manifold with genus and the fractional bulk excitations with a nonvanishing gap.
-For instance, the FQH liquid with ${1\over3}$ filling has three-fold degenerate ground states on a torus and its quasiparticle excitations, called anyons, carry ${e\over3}$ charge.
-The charge-${e\over3}$ anyons respect fractional statistics, i.e., the many-body wave function obtains a Berry phase $e^{i\pi/3}$ if one anyon adiabatically exchanges its position with another one (called braiding).
-More interestingly, the Pfaffian state proposed by Moore and Read \cite{MR9162} for the $\nu={5\over2}$ FQH liquid\cite{WES8776,RMM0899} supports non-Abelian anyons in the vortex cores.
-The braiding of non-Abelian anyons is equivalent to operating a matrix on the degenerate states instead of multiplying a $U(1)$ phase factor \cite{W9102, TQCreview}.
-The non-Abelian topological orders have potential applications in quantum memory and quantum computation \cite{kitaev2003,TQCreview}.
+Topological order was used to describe and distinguish fractional quantum Hall (FQH) states \cite{TSG8259, L8395, W8987, WN9077, W9039}, and thereafter became a fundamental concept in condensed matter.
+In contrast to conventional long-range orders accompanied by spontaneous symmetry breaking in the Landau paradigm, topological orders are characterized by the topological degeneracy of ground states on a manifold with nonzero genus and fractionalized bulk excitations separated from the ground states by a gap.
+For instance, the FQH liquid at ${1\over3}$ filling has three degenerate ground states on a torus and its elementary excitations are particle-like `fractionalized' objects, such as the charge-${e\over3}$ quasi-holes.
+The charge-${e\over3}$ quasi-holes obey fractional statistics and are thus called anyons, i.e., the many-body wave function acquires a Berry phase $e^{i\pi/3}$ if one quasi-hole adiabatically exchanges its position with another one (this process is called braiding).
+More interestingly, the Pfaffian state proposed by Moore and Read \cite{MR9162} for the $\nu={5\over2}$ FQH liquid \cite{WES8776,RMM0899} supports non-Abelian anyons.
+After one braiding of two non-Abelian anyons, the degenerate many-body wave function undergoes a matrix `rotation' instead of a $U(1)$ phase-gate operation \cite{W9102, TQCreview}.
+Non-Abelian topological orders have potential applications in quantum information and quantum computation \cite{kitaev2003,TQCreview}.